+- 4.5.8 Refer to the Shoreham Harbour

+Transport Strategy for details of the

+package of measures proposed to

+support the development of Allocation

+Southwick Waterfront and the wider

+character area.

-- 4.5.8 Refer to the Shoreham Harbour Transport Strategy for details of the package of measures proposed to support the development of allocation SS3 and the wider character area. - 4.5.9 Southwick town centre is located north of the railway line, outside the regeneration area.
+- 4.5.9 Southwick town centre is located north of the railway line, outside the regeneration area.
 There are two access points linking the centre of Southwick with the Southwick Waterfront area.
 Pedestrian and cycle connections linking Fishersgate with surrounding areas are poor.
-The A259 and adjacent footways are the main route east / west. - 4.5.10 The transport strategy proposes a range of measures for this area including junction improvements to the A259/Lady Bee Marina junction; A259 bus priority measures; improvements to the NCN2 cycle route across the lock gates; an A259 cycle facility linking and improved cycle and pedestrian crossing points and public realm. - 4.5.11 Natural England will deliver the England Coast Path, a new National Trail around the coast of England.
+The A259 is the main east-west route.

+- 4.5.10 The transport strategy proposes a range of measures for this area including junction improvements to the A259/Lady Bee Marina junction; A259 bus priority measures; improvements to the NCN2 cycle route across the lock gates; an A259 cycle facility linking and improved cycle and pedestrian crossing points and public realm.

+- 4.5.11 Natural England will deliver the England Coast Path, a new National Trail around the coast of England.
 Although the final route has not yet been decided, it is expected that this will pass through CA5 Fishersgate and Southwick, crossing over the lock gates.

-- 4.5.12 Most of Fishersgate and Southwick is situated outside of the area at risk of tidal and fluvial flooding for present day flood risk.
+- 4.5.12 Most of Fishersgate and Southwick are situated outside of the area at risk of tidal and fluvial flooding for present day flood risk.
 The estimated flood depth for this site during a 1 in 200-year tidal flood event has been shown to be relatively low (up to 0.4m).
-The 2115 prediction factoring in climate change however indicates that flood depths could increase to between 1m and 1.6m and much of the site becomes at risk of flooding - 4.5.13 Parts of the waterfront fall within Tidal Flood Zones 2 and 3.
-The estimated maximum flood depth for this area for the 1:200 year tidal event is 0.40m. - 4.5.14 The risk associated with this form of flooding increases significantly when sea level rise associated with climate change is factored in.
+The 2115 prediction factoring in climate change however indicates that flood depths could increase to between 1m and 1.6m and much of the site becomes at risk of flooding. - 4.5.13 At the Southwick Waterfront allocation, existing land levels vary from 3.6m AOD (Above Ordnance Datum) to in excess of 8m AOD.
+The majority of the site is at a level of between 4.0m and 5.0m AOD.
+Only the northern section of the site exceeds 5.0m AOD. - 4.5.14 Parts of the waterfront fall within Tidal Flood Zones 2 and 3.
+The estimated maximum flood depth for this area for the 1:200 year tidal event is 0.40m. - 4.5.15 The risk associated with this form of flooding increases significantly when sea level rise associated with climate change is factored in.
 In this scenario, maximum estimated flood depths increase to about 1.4m with increased flood velocities.
 Development in this location will need to take this flood risk constraint into consideration.

-- 4.5.15 The Brighton Marina to River Adur Strategy identifies improvements to flood defence infrastructure in this locality.
-Improvements will help protect areas identified for development and because no residential development is identified for this allocation, it is considered appropriate that building level resilient and resistant measures will be sufficient. - 4.5.16 Surface water flooding is also a risk to the site can result in pollution to water and development in this location will need to take this flood risk constraint into consideration. - 4.5.17 Developers should include SuDS and building level resistant and resilience measures as part of proposals, ensuring development is safe for its intended lifetime. the approach set out in the following publications (or subsequent replacement documents): - Adur & Worthing Councils and/or Brighton & Hove Council's SFRAs - Water.
+- 4.5.16 The Brighton Marina to River Adur

+Strategy identifies improvements to

+flood defence infrastructure in this

+locality.
+Improvements will help protect

+areas identified for development and

+because no residential development is

+identified for this allocation, it is

+considered appropriate that building

+level resilient and resistant measures

+will be sufficient.

+- 4.5.17 Surface water flooding is also a risk to the site as it can result in pollution to water and development in this location will need to take this flood risk constraint into consideration.

+- 4.5.18 Developers should include SuDS and building level resistant and resilience measures as part of proposals, ensuring development is safe for its intended lifetime.
+The approach set out in the following publications (or subsequent replacement documents):

+- Adur & Worthing Councils and/or Brighton & Hove Council's SFRAs

+- Water.
 People.
-Places: A quide for master planning sustainable drainage into developments - CIRIA SuDS Manual - 4.5.18 Refer to the Shoreham Harbour Flood Risk Management Guide SPD (2015) for full details of requirements in relation to protection from flooding.
+Places: A quide for master planning sustainable drainage into developments

+- CIRIA SuDS Manual

+- 4.5.19 Refer to the Shoreham Harbour Flood

+Risk Management Guide SPD (2015) for

+full details of requirements in relation to

+protection from flooding.